yh-cyber/csc111-proj-2/README.md

 - Yusyra Hossain

 ATTENTION: THIS IS THE PUBLIC REPOSITORY WITH JUST THE FILES, SO YOU WILL NOT SEE THE COLLABORATORS OR THE WORK HISTORY.
 THE ACTUAL WORK IS IN A PRIVATE REPOSITORY

-## Project Overview

-This program analyzes bird observation data and approximates the likelihood of interaction between species based on:
-- Geographic proximity between observations
-- Seasonal overlap of sightings
-- Frequency of co-occurrence

-The results are visualized as an interactive graph where:
-- Nodes represent bird species
-- Edges represent potential interactions
-- Edge thickness represents interaction likelihood
-- Hovering over a species reveals neighbouring species and probabilities

 ## Run